 Be sure to use the Software Reboot option, which boots your system in a new state instead of the Shut Shut Down option to protect your system state and may not resolve the issue.

 Installing the latest updates can often solve mysterious problems with your Windows 10 system.
 Check to see if you’re up to date by going to the Update and Security section of the Windows Settings app.

 You can check for new updates and install them if they are available.
 This can improve the overall performance of your system, including your hard drive.

 Method 3: Check for malware

 Your computer may be infected with malware that causes your disk usage to spike.
-If you have anti-virus software running in the background then it has caught the problem.
-Nothing is perfect though, so force your antivirus package to scan your hard drive for potential infections.
-This can be a time consuming process as your disk is already in high usage but may be necessary to identify and remove malware.
+If you have anti-virus software running in the background, then it has caught the problem.
+Nothing is perfect, though, so force your antivirus package to scan your hard drive for potential infections.
+This can be a time-consuming process as your disk is already in high usage, but it may be necessary to identify and remove malware.

 Method 4: Disable Windows Search

 A known bug in Windows 8 and 10 could cause a search loop, which could be the cause of your high disk usage.
 To temporarily stop the Windows Search utility and see if it improves your disk problem, open the admin prompt, and enter the command: net.exe stop “Windows search”.
 This will prevent Windows search from running until Windows is restarted next time.